darklang/dark/parser/tree-sitter-darklang/README.md

 - `npm i` install npm dependencies specific to this project
 - `npm i -g tree-sitter-cli`
   install tree-sitter globally via npm

+  Alternatively, depend on the locally-installed copy, and `export PATH=$PATH:./node_modules/.bin` so the following `tree-sitter` comamnds will work

 - `tree-sitter init-config`
   this creates a config file at `~/.config/tree-sitter/config.json`
 - `code ~/.config/tree-sitter/config.json`